By Unknown Lamer from Slashdot's can-we-just-fix-copyright-already department

 >Read Replies (0)

-By samzenpus from Slashdot's letter-of-the-law department
+By samzenpus from Slashdot's listen-up department

 Last week you had a chance to ask Bjarne Stroustrup